xcart/xc5-manual/en/modules/booking/setting_up_a_bookable_product_with_variants.md

 8. Use the **Variants** tab to create specific bookable variants for the product.

     1. Choose the attributes on which your variants will be based and select how you would like to create the variants (manually or automatically).
-We have selected to create variants based on the "Group type" attribute only and are going to use the link <u>Create all possible variants (2)</u> for the variants to be generated automatically:
+We have selected to create variants based on the "Group type" attribute only and are going to use the link Create all possible variants (2) for the variants to be generated automatically:
         ![]({{site.baseurl}}/attachments/8750040/8718750.png?effects=drop-shadow)
         Once all the necessary variants have been created based on the available option combinations, you should have a list like the following:
         ![]({{site.baseurl}}/attachments/8750040/8718751.png?effects=drop-shadow)